On Votaries, I am discussing characters. I've reached "K" authors. From romance novelist Kleypas...

 In other words, he works to find a purpose for himself in life; he doesn't wait around for his wife to nudge him into finding a purpose.

-And the spousal relationship moves back onto voluntary grounds.
-It is about how Sebastian and Evangeline relate to each other.
-A redeemed rake who honestly falls in love, he is smart and self-aware enough to know that this time he had better make this relationship work.
+And the spousal relationship moves back onto voluntary grounds and how Sebastian and Evangeline relate to each other.
+A redeemed rake who honestly falls in love, Sebastian is smart and self-aware enough to know that this time he had better make this relationship work.
 Evangeline is soft-spoken and gentle with a spine of steel.
 She has a sense of her own worth, to which Sebastian responds.